Registry Guide

 Example Workflow

-- Publish a contract:
+- Publish a contract to the unverified registry:

 stellar registry publish \